ElectronSutra/venture/pages/systems/social-influence/intimacies.md

   Minor Intimacies when asked, but probably couldn't name them off the top of their heads.

-Here are some examples for Zach Moring:
+Here are some examples for me:

 - Defining: My rigid, inflexible system of morals.
 - Major: My political beliefs.